D&B Board Members and Meeting Dates

 Biographical Profiles of Trustees of Donations and Bequests for Church Purposes, Inc.

 D & B Board Members.
 The Rt.
 Rev. Ian T. Douglas, Bishop Diocesan and the Rt.
-Rev. Laura J. Ahrens, Bishop Suffragan, also serve on the D&B Board.
+Rev. Laura J. Ahrens, Bishop Suffragan, ECCT Treasurer Lynn Brooks also serve on the D&B Board.

-If you are not a member and would like to learn more, please click here.
+If you are interested in becoming a trustee and would like to learn more, please click here.

 Brad Babbitt is a partner of Robinson & Cole LLP, and co-chair of the firm's Litigation Section.
 A trial attorney, Brad represents businesses in a wide variety of industries, helping them to protect their interests in disputes arising from myriad different commercial relationships.
 In addition to contract and business tort disputes, he has handled copyright, trademark, and trade secret litigation in both federal and state court.
 Brad also regularly handles administrative appeals for companies in the energy sector.
 Additionally, Brad represents religious organizations in different types of disputes, including claims of physical abuse, competing claims to property claims, governance issues.
 As Chancellor of the Episcopal Church in Connecticut, Brad serves as legal counsel to the Bishop of Connecticut.
 Brad also serves on the Board of Directors of the two charities that operate the Travelers Championship on the PGA TOUR, and the Seabury Retirement Community in Bloomfield.

-Theresa Dupont is the Secretary of Donations and Bequests.
-As Secretary she has overseen the transfer of responsibility for the investment advising and administration of D&B assets to U.S. Trust.
-In her capacity as Secretary, she supports parishes with financial transaction requests and acts as the liaison between D&B’s investment advisor, parishes and its Board of Trustees.
+Theresa Dupont is the Secretary and Managing Director of Donations and Bequests.
+As Managing Director she has overseen the transfer of responsibility for the investment advising and administration of D&B assets to Bank of America.
+In her capacity as Managing Director, she supports parishes with financial transaction requests and acts as the liaison between D&B’s investment advisor, parishes and its Board of Trustees.
 Theresa graduated from Sacred Heart University with Bachelor of Science in Accounting.

 Ted Hartsoe has taught economics at Choate Rosemary Hall for 32 years.
 He has served as Treasurer of St. Paul’s Wallingford since 2014.
 He holds a B.A. in Economics from Trinity College and a M.A. in Economics from the University of Pennsylvania.